-For purposes of complying with the "Risk Management Guidelines for Financial Institutions" set forth under Communication "A" 5203, as amended, we have adopted various measures at our organizational structure level and have implemented actions to ensure the establishment of an independent risk management the definition and/or adequacy of policies and procedures.
+To comply with the "Risk Management Guidelines for Financial Institutions" set forth under Communication "A" 5203, as amended, we have adopted various measures at our organizational structure level and have implemented procedures to ensure the establishment of an independent risk management process.

 As to the Bank's organizational structure, the board of directors has created a Risk Management Committee responsible for coordinating the application of risk management policies and the relevant responsible officers.
-For more information, see "Item 6.
-C".
-In this regard, the Committee includes the heads of financial risk, credit risk and operational risk, which are in charge of implementing the guidelines contained in the Risk Management framework policy.
+For more information, see Item 6.C "Board Practices".
+The Committee includes the heads of financial risk, credit risk and operational risk, who are in charge of implementing the guidelines contained in the risk management framework policy.